A universal scheme to self-test any quantum state or measurement

-Interestingly, the observation of Bell nonlocality in the data produced by a given device can provide a lot more information about the inner workings of the device than just the presence of entanglement.
-The strongest and most complete form of Bell nonlocality-based certification, known as self-testing \cite{Mayers_selftesting, Yao}, allows for almost full characterization of the underlying quantum state and measurements performed on it.
-For this reason, in recent years, a plethora of schemes have been proposed to self-test pure quantum states or quantum measurements (see, e.g., Refs. \cite{Scarani,Reichardt_nature,Mckague_2014,Wu_2014,Bamps,All,chainedBell, Projection,Jed1,prakash,Armin1,sarkar,sarkaro2,Allst,sarkar2023self}).
-In particular, Refs. \cite{Projection} and \cite{Allst} propose schemes for self-testing any bipartite or multipartite pure entangled states, where the second method is based on the quantum networks scenario.
-The only scheme to self-test a mixed entangled state, in particular, a bound entangled state, was only recently proposed in Ref. \cite{sarkar2023self} (see nevertheless Refs. \cite{subspaces1,subspaces2}).
-As for quantum measurements, apart from a bunch of schemes allowing to certify various examples of quantum measurements \cite{Armin1, Jed1, random1, sarkar, chen1}, including the composite ones \cite{Marco, JW2, NLWEsupic, sarkar2023self}, a general method to certify any real local rank-one projective measurement has only very recently been designed in Ref. \cite{chen1}.
-Despite this progress, there exist no single unified scheme that allows for certification of quantum measurements and quantum states (pure or mixed).
-Moreover, no general scheme for quantum networks-based certification of composite measurements has been proposed.
+Interestingly, the observation of Bell nonlocality in the data produced by a given device can provide a lot more information about its internal working than just the presence of entanglement.
+The strongest and most complete form of such DI certification is self-testing \cite{Mayers_selftesting, Yao}.
+It enables almost full up to certain well understood equivalences characterization of the underlying quantum state and measurements performed on it.
+In recent years, a plethora of schemes have been proposed to self-test pure quantum states or quantum measurements (see, e.g., Refs. \cite{Scarani,Reichardt_nature,Mckague_2014,Wu_2014,Bamps,All,chainedBell, Projection,Jed1,prakash,Armin1,sarkar,sarkaro2,Allst,sarkarPRL}).
+In particular, Refs. \cite{Projection} and \cite{Allst} propose self-testing strategies for any pure entangled bipartite or multipartite states, respectively, where the second method is based on the quantum networks scenario.
+The only scheme to self-test a mixed entangled state, in particular, a bound entangled state, was only recently proposed in Ref. \cite{sarkarPRL} (see nevertheless Refs. \cite{subspaces1,subspaces2}).
+As for quantum measurements, apart from a bunch of schemes allowing to certify various examples of quantum measurements \cite{Armin1, Jed1, random1, sarkar, chen1}, including the composite ones \cite{Marco, JW2, NLWEsupic, sarkarPRL}, a general method to certify any real local projective measurement has only very recently been designed in Ref. \cite{chen1}.
+Despite this progress, there exists no single unified scheme that allows for certification of quantum measurements and quantum states (pure or mixed).
+Moreover, no general scheme for certification of composite measurements based on quantum networks has been proposed.

+The main goal of this work is to tackle these challenges by providing a universal scheme that can self-test (up to complex conjugation) any extremal generalized quantum measurement (POVM) on any finite-dimensional Hilbert space.
+Since all projective measurements are extremal, they are included as well.
+We then extend the scheme to indirectly self-test any non-extremal quantum measurement.
+On the other hand, our method also enables DI-certified remote preparation of quantum states, which can also be seen as an indirect way of device-independently certifying of any quantum state, even mixed ones.
+Overall, our approach offers a unified way to self-test both arbitrary quantum states and measurements.